Identification of model parameters in Engee

 - implemented a fairly simple parametric identification procedure,

-- determined the identification error of all parameters,
+- the error of identification of all parameters has been determined,

-- verified that the graph of the model with identified parameters is quite similar to the graph of the reference model.
+- we made sure that the graph of the model with the identified parameters is quite similar to the graph of the reference model.